MrSevenK/copilot-codespaces-vscode/.github/steps/1-copilot-extension.md

   Link to docs.github.com for further explanations.
   Encourage users to open new tabs for steps!
 -->

-## Step 1: Leverage Codespaces with VS Code for Copilot

 _Welcome to "Develop With AI Powered Code Suggestions Using GitHub Copilot and VS Code"! :wave:_